-Each of the scholarship recipients will be honored at a halftime ceremony during the Class C Boys Basketball Final game March 24 at the Breslin Student Events Center in East Lansing.
+Each of the scholarship recipients will be honored at a halftime ceremony during the Class C Boys Basketball Final, March 16, at the Breslin Student Events Center in East Lansing.
 Commemorative medallions will be given to the finalists in recognition of their accomplishments.

 Overviews of the scholarship recipients of the Class B Scholar-Athlete Award follow.
 A quote from each recipient's essay also is included: